turbulenz/turbulenz_engine/docs/source/jslibrary_api/sharedrendercontext_api.rst

 The region object returned has the following fields:

     ``renderTargets``
-        The pair of `RenderTargets` representing the double buffer texture store region is allocated from.
+        The pair of :ref:`RenderTargets <rendertarget>` representing the double buffer texture store region is allocated from.

     ``uvRectangle``
-        A `Vector4` object representing the texture coordinate rectangle of the region in the shared textures.
+        A :ref:`Vector4 <v4object>` object representing the texture coordinate rectangle of the region in the shared textures.
 This is of the form `[x0, y0, x1, y1]` in normalize coordinates.

 .. index::
     pair: SharedRenderContext; release